MahdiGhafoorian/NLML_HPE/README.md

 ## **Acknowledgement**
-Many thanks to the authors of [6DRepnet](https://github.com/thohemp/6DRepNet).
+Many thanks to the authors of [6DRepnet](https://github.com/thohemp/6DRepNet) and [TokenHPE](https://github.com/zc2023/TokenHPE).
 We reuse their code for data preprocessing and evaluation which greatly reduced redundant work.

 ## **Citation**